na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Phanpy and friends in winter outfit (in progress)

+Phanpy and friends at the blue claw inn

+Gopnik Totodile squatting in a tracksuit and flat cap with a bottle of vodka outside the guildhall (in progress)

 Alakazam wearing a pointy white sheet over his head

 Chespin holding a large blanket over his head ala Legend of Zelda